taocpp/json/doc/Value-Class.md

 ```

 The second allows creating Values that represent JSON Objects with an initialiser-list of key-value pairs.
-As per the JSON standard, the keys must be strings (`std::string`, `tao::strinv_view` or `const char*`).
+As per the JSON standard, the keys must be strings (`std::string`, `tao::string_view` or `const char*`).
-The values can are individually conveted to JSON Values, and can therefore be of any type that a JSON Value can be constructed from.
+The values can individually be converted to JSON Values, and can therefore be of any type that a JSON Value can be constructed from.

 ```c++
 const tao::json::value v{